 These blocks can be headings, text, embeds, tables, calendars, lists, checklists, files, etc.

 Create a task: Break your work into different tasks and assign them to your teammates.

 Add subtasks: You can add subtasks under a task for complex projects.

 Add Description: Add task details, such as task notes.

 Task comments: You can comment directly over the task to clarify your doubts and stay connected.

 Calendar: The calendar view allows seeing the duties and tasks for the whole month.

-Other views: Other than the calendar, you have the list, timeline, and board view to see and organise projects.
+Other views: Besides the calendar, you have the list, timeline, and board view to see and organize projects.